kineticstoolkit/kineticstoolkit_doc/src/python_dicts_modifying.md

 # Adding and removing entries

-Accessing a dictionary using a key that is not part of the dictionary results in a key error:
+Accessing a dictionary using a key that is not part of the dictionary results in a KeyError:

 ```{code-cell} ipython3
 dict_of_integers = {1: 11, 2: 22, 5: 55}